 A tour to Rouvali’s home country Finland will also be the start of his season with Philharmonia Orchestra: performing in Helsinki and Tampere under the theme of Nature, he will be conducting Dvorak’s In Nature’s Realm in a programme that will also feature music by Rachmaninov and Tchaikovsky, alongside pianist Denis Kozhukhin.
 Other highlights of the season in London include Orff’s Carmina Burana with the Philharmonia Chrous as well as concerts with Lars Vogt.

 Adding another cornerstone to his tenure in Gothenburg, Rouvali is making his mark on the Orchestra’s impressive recording legacy.
-In January 2019 he released the highly celebrated first disc of an ambitious Sibelius cycle, starting with the First Symphony paired with the early tone poem En saga.
-Critically acclaimed, the album won the Gramophone Editor’s choice award, the Choc de Classica, a Preis der deutschen Schallplattenkritik as well as the prestigious French Diapason d’Or “Decouverte”.
+In January 2019 they released a celebrated first disc of an ambitious Sibelius cycle, pairing Symphony No.1 with the early tone poem En saga.
+The album won the Gramophone Editor’s Choice award, the Choc de Classica, a prize from the German Record Critics and the prestigious French Diapason d’Or “Decouverte”.
 In February 2020 they released the second volume, which features Sibelius’ Symphony No.2 and King Christian II, which also has immediately been awarded a Choc de Classica award.
 The Sunday Times commented that “Thanks to conductor Santtu-Matias Rouvali’s overall shaping and a rhythmic precision that nevertheless leaves the composer’s characteristically fluid phrases intact, the Gothenburg players’ performance, beautifully balanced and characterfully coloured, is powerfully cogent.”

 Santtu-Matias Rouvali is represented by HarrisonParrott.